GiovanniPelle/data_science_lab/README.md

 1. Clone the repository.
 2. Install the required packages using `pip install -r requirements.txt`.
-3. Run the notebook `s331438_code.ipynb` to train the model and generate predictions.
+3. Run the notebook `scratch_code.ipynb` to train the model and generate predictions.

 ## Acknowledgments

 This project was developed as part of a course at Politecnico di Torino.
 Special thanks to the course instructors and fellow students for their support.